The Spring Equinox is the ultimate fertility holiday. It is literally a celebration of the fertility of earth, and the fecundity of all living things.

 - Decorate eggs.
 Seriously!
 Make simple colored eggs, or make fancy ones made from flowers and onion peels like these!
-Consider a decorated egg exchange.
+Consider a decorated egg exchange or party.

 - Fill your house with fertility symbols.
 I am always on the lookout for fertility symbols, and have picked up some cute bunnies and decorative eggs from thrift shops and post-Easter clearance sales at places like Pier One.
 If you want something NOW here are some cute options on Amazon for: Wooden Ukrainian Pysanky Eggs, handpainted eggshell decorative eggs (note, I once bought one of these from a street vendor in Prague and immediately crushed it- don’t crush them!), or some adorable bunnies for your house and yard.

 - Have a bonfire.
-If you have the yard for it, through a bonfire party and celebrate the return of spring, sunshines, flowers, and warmth!
+If you have the yard for it, throw a bonfire party and celebrate the return of spring, sunshine, flowers, and warmth!
 Feel free to invite the neighborhood, or keep the party a little more, ahem, intimate.

 - Eat fertility-friendly Easter food.
 Eat those eggs!
 Preferably organic, free-range, farm raised eggs, of course!
 Also, consider a blood-building meat feast for Easter day, that might include roast lamb, baked ham, or a roast chicken.
-We always serve gut-building sauerkraut on the side, but that is because we are part Polish!
+We always serve gut-building sauerkraut on the side, and aphrodisiac horseradish, but that is mostly because I am part Eastern European.

 - Have sex for fun instead of procreation.
 Seriously.
-Celebrate life, spring, resurrection, new beginnings, and deliverance from slavery.
+Celebrate life, spring, resurrection, new beginnings, and deliverance.
 What better way to honor life and the blessings that you have than by making love to your partner?
 Plus, the more sex you have, the higher your chances of conceiving.

 How do you incorporate fertility into your spring celebrations?